jonathanandrewsuk/cradl/index.md

 Applications progress is saved at each step, meaning the customer can pick up a partially completed application.

 ### Non Document Identity Verification
-No need for the customer to upload documents, verification decisions are usually made within seconds
+No need for the customer to upload documents, verification decisions are usually made within seconds.

 ### External Account Linking
-Account can be funded through secure integrations with all major banking institutions
+New accounts can be funded through secure integrations with all major banking institutions.

 ### Responsive signup form
 The entire sign up experience can be accessed on desktop, tablet or smartphone.